Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/irys-entry.md

 Near the end, to escalate her already chaotic life, the pink one claimed to be pregnant.
 Bijou even hosted a gender reveal party, unveiling the baby’s gender as “Gas”—a result of many suspecting she was simply gassed up, not pregnant.
 The events that transpired afterwards shattered her bond with Tam, who then concluded the Hot Pink One wasn’t worth it.
 That led to an affair between Tam and Ina, which then led to Ina embarking on a journey of enlightenment, leaving the pink one devastated, spiraling into a yandere-like state.

 If anyone followed the story from her perspective, it was easy to lose track of the actual objective everyone came here for.

+## Trivia

+- Unsurprisingly, the Hot Pink One currently holds the highest number of relationships.